dconixDev/voidrice/README.md

 ## DWM

-DWM is great customizable Window Manager for Xorg and has needs a bit of time to learn how to configure(in my opinion, less than others).
+DWM is great customizable Window Manager for Xorg and needs a bit of time to learn how to configure(in my opinion, less than others).

 DWM patches used in this build: *actualfullscreen, alttagsdecoration, attachaside, pertag, selfrestart, uselessgap, xrdb*